Junior Achievement is not a tax advisor. Please contact a qualified tax advisor for advice on your specific situation.

-A: To the extent you are eligible to do so, a donation to Junior Achievement may result in both (i) an Arizona state income tax credit, reported on your Arizona income tax return, and (ii) a Federal income tax deduction, reported on your Federal income tax return.
-You cannot claim both a deduction and a credit for the same charitable donation on your Arizona tax return.
+A: To the extent you are eligible to do so, a donation to Junior Achievement may result in (i) an Arizona state income tax credit, reported on your Arizona income tax return, OR (ii) state and federal income tax deductions, reported on your state and federal income tax return.
+You cannot claim both a credit on your Arizona tax return and a deduction for that same contribution on either your state or federal return.

 Q: Do I have to itemize deductions to take advantage of this tax credit?